ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 #### WebScraper
 We have a scheduled service in our spring-app, which is triggerd every hour and checks the website of KAA Gent for the up to date fixtures of the game.
 An easy approach to scraping a website is using X-Path with a library like [htmlunit](https://https://htmlunit.sourceforge.io/).
 In our application I fetch every game from the website, filter them on home games, attach Alerts to it and save it via with Spring data into our H2-database.
 Every time we scan the website, we compare the scraped data with the data we already had.
-Games can get updated on the website, and our app will recognize it and update his records in the db.
+Games can get updated on the website, and our app will recognize it and update his records in the database.

 #### H2 database
 Since one of the prerequisites is that the RPI should be able to function on his own, we need to use a database which is located locally, on te RPI.
-I we would use a remote database then we can't get any info when the RPI, isn't connected to a network and thus not alarming our people.
+I we would use a remote database then we can't get any info when the RPI isn't connected to a network and thus not alarming our people.
 We chose to use H2-database because its an SQL database which is easy to set up for local use.
 Simply add H2-dependency to your project
 //FOTO pom.xml
-And set some parameters in your properties file
+And set the required parameters in your properties file
 //FOTO Application.properties

 #### Metrics